Code-Institute-Submissions/flux-time/README.md

     * Simlar to the form for the trial, the contact form fields are validated, have helpful notices, and placeholders.
 This means that if a user tries to submit a message with uses a properly formated email address, they'll be notified of their mistake.

+* Social icons in the footer
+    * The Font Awesome icons in the footer provide an easy way for users to follow or contact the company on social media.
+It also allows users to see how the company interacts with other people.

 ## Technologies Used